SwissStatsR/submit/README.md

 ### Other files

+Other R scripts and files can be added to the `/inst` and `/scripts` folders.

 If for some reasons the R projects cannot follow an R package structure, all the other files and folders should be listed in the `.Rbuildignore` file.
 For this you can use: